View of west side of Capitol Federal Hall exterior

 KU Finance Conference

-The third annual KU Finance Conference will be May 2–3, 2025, at Capitol Federal Hall.
+The fourth annual KU Finance Conference will be May 1–2, 2026, at Capitol Federal Hall.

 About the conference

-The KU Finance Conference, hosted by the Finance academic area of the KU School of Business, will feature presentations from scholarly leaders who have made significant contributions to the field.
+The KU Finance Conference, hosted by the Finance academic area of the University of Kansas School of Business, will feature presentations by scholarly leaders who have made significant contributions to the field.

 Individuals with disabilities are encouraged to attend University of Kansas sponsored events.
 If you require a reasonable accommodation in order to participate in this event, please contact Lori Herpich at lherpich@ku.edu.